-Occasionally, however, the person or business you want to sue resides at a considerable distance from where you live.
-How you should proceed in this situation depends primarily on whether the defendant is located in your state or a different state.
-Here are the rules for suing out-of-state defendants in small claims court.
+Occasionally, however, the person or business you want to sue lives far from where you live.
+How you should proceed depends on whether the defendant is located in your state or a different state.

 There are, however, circumstances under which you can use your state's small claims court to sue an out-of-state resident:

-When it comes to suing a business in small claims court, you may sue any business that is organized (incorporated or established as an LLC) in your state.
+When it comes to suing a business in small claims court, you can sue any business that is organized (incorporated or established as an LLC) in your state.

-In addition, you may bring suit against any business–whether incorporated or not–if one of the following conditions is true:
+In addition, you can bring suit against any business–whether incorporated or not–if one of the following conditions is true:

-Example 1: While on vacation in Florida, you slip and fall in the ticket office of a small locally owned commuter airline that operates only in Florida.
+Example 1.
+While on vacation in Florida, you slip and fall in the ticket office of a small locally owned commuter airline that operates only in Florida.
 When you return home to Maine, you file suit against the airline for your injuries in small claims court.
-The judge will toss out your case, because Maine courts do not have the power (jurisdiction) to hear a case involving a defendant that doesn't operate, advertise, or solicit business in Maine.
-The only place you can sue the little airline is in Florida.
+The judge will toss out your case because Maine courts do not have jurisdiction to hear a case involving a defendant that doesn't operate, advertise, or solicit business in Maine.
+The only place you can sue the airline is in Florida.